 The reason they want to be rich varies.
 Here are four:

-- Poverty – Some grew up in a lifestyle of poverty and want to get out of that and help their parents get out of it, too.
+- Poverty – Some grew up in poverty and want to get out of that and help their parents get out of it too.

 - Generous – Some entrepreneurs just want to be rich so they can help causes they believe in.
 Bill and Melinda Gates are famous for the causes they support.

-- Control – Some people want to be rich so they can have independence and live their lives how they want to.
+- Control – Some people want to be rich so they can have independence and live their lives the way they want to.

 - Royal – Other people like the idea of owning yachts and multiple homes and traveling around the world.

-He says in his 2006 paper Rich versus King: The Entrepreneur’s Dilemma that:
+In his 2006 paper Rich versus King: The Entrepreneur’s Dilemma, he says:

 The Larry Ellisons of the business world are few and far between.
 In fact, there is a fundamental tension between the money side and the control side—getting rich often means selling control to investors; keeping control reduces the payday.

 That means you need to decide what’s most important to you.
-It’s not easy making money, and there are ways to live comfortably without working so hard, but if you want to go down the entrepreneurial path, go for it!
-I’d love to help you anyway I can.
+It’s not easy making money, and there are ways to live comfortably without working very hard, but if you want to go down the entrepreneurial path, go for it!
+I’d love to help you any way I can.